Baseball historian entertains Rotary Club

-Jim Kimnach of Columbus, a member of the Society of American Baseball Research, offered members of the Rotary Club of Loudonville an entertaining view of America’s pastime at the July 23 meeting.
+LOUDONILLE — Jim Kimnach of Columbus, a member of the Society of American Baseball Research, offered members of the Rotary Club of Loudonville an entertaining view of America’s pastime at the July 16 meeting.

 In the empty no-baseball world of Covid-19 America, he admitted to watching Korean Baseball on ESPN as an outlet.